Diabetes Care at Diabetes Camps

-When to notify parents/guardians, primary care physician, and diabetes care provider
+When to notify parents/guardians and primary care physicians; and

 In addition, camp policies should cover emergency procedures (e.g., medical and natural disasters), out-of-camp excursions, and the prevention of physical, sexual, and psychological abuse.
 A risk management plan should also be developed and understood by all camp staff.
-The ADA’s Camp Implementation Guide Modules (10) includes a variety of resources including sample policies, job descriptions, and medical forms.
+The American Diabetes Association’s Camp Implementation Guide (7) includes a variety of resources including sample policies, job descriptions, daily schedules, and medical forms.